 - Turn cake out onto a rimmed platter and allow to cool.

 - After cooling, prick the top of the cake with a fork.
-In a large measuring cup, combine condensed milk, evaporated milk, and heavy cream.
+In a large measuring cup, combine condensed milk, evaporated milk, and 1/4 cup heavy cream.
 Mix thoroughly.

 - Drizzle all but 1 cup of milk mixture.
 Allow cake to absorb milk for at least 30 minutes.

 - After giving it a good stir, drizzle the remaining cup of milk mixture over the top of the cake.
 Whip the remaining 1 3/4 cups heavy cream with 1 tablespoon of sugar until thick and spreadable.
-Drizzle the remaining cup of milk mixture over the top of the cake.
-Spread the cream over surface and sides of the cake.
+Spread the whipped cream over surface and sides of the cake.